-|Northeast Louisiana Technical College||Community College Avg.|
+|Northeast Louisiana Technical College||(LA) Community College Avg.|

-|Institution Level||Less than 2 yrs||At least 2 but less than 4 years|
+|Institution Level||Less than 2 yrs||At least 2 years but < 4 years|

-Source: 2005 (latest year available) IPEDS
+Source: 2020 (or latest year available) IPEDS

 - Louisiana Technical College provides statewide technical and vocational education and is composed of seven districts with forty campuses, each consisting of a multicultural population encompassing much diversification in the way of ideas, traditions, values, skills, and arts.
 This college is governed by the Louisiana Community and Technical College System (LCTCS) Board of Supervisors, which in turn comes under regulations set forth by the Louisiana Board of Regents for Higher Education.
 The Louisiana Technical College works closely with local and statewide industry to bring the latest training programs to our students.
 Each campus offers customized training programs.
 The Accrediting Commission of the Council on Occupational Education (COE) accredits each individual campus of the Louisiana Technical College.

 The nearest community college to Northeast Louisiana Technical College is Platt College-McCann-Monroe (10.7 miles away).

 - 349 students | 10.70 Mi2319 Louisville Ave

 Monroe, LA 71201

 - 4,522 students | 14.70 Mi7500 Millhaven Rd

 Monroe, LA 71203